fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 It frees developers and teams to focus on what matters the most to reach business goals.

+## TLDR;

+When a client requests a Service, the protocol determines the best route to the nodes where the service replicas and workload allocates.

+Once the computation is successful, the data streaming routes to the client.
+On-client request fulfillment, a proof of delivery is generated containing cryptographically secured metadata about the original request, any parts involved and the resources consumed.

+The Acknowledgement Deliveries are stored locally in the participating node memory pools, rolled-up to the protocol consensus at the end of each Epoch.
+This agreement forms by a random committee of any healthy Nodes that use the information provided to reward the Nodes fairly.

 ## Protocol

 The Fleek Network is designed to deliver computation cheaper, faster and more efficiently than existing Cloud providers by allowing anyone to offer computer resources for rewards.
 Including, secured information about who requested it on the network.

 The Fleek Network is a proof-of-stake protocol, that takes advantage of Ethereum for staking, payments, governance and other economic features.

-This is achieved by a combination of SNARKs (Succinct Non-interactive Argument of Knowledge), Narwhal and Bullshark consensus, including other cryptographic and economic guarantees to achieve a trustless, decentralized, and long-term sustainable environment.
+This is achieved by a combination of SNARKs (Succinct Non-interactive Argument of Knowledge), Narwhal and Bullshark consensus, including other cryptographic and economic guarantees to achieve a trustless decentralized, and long-term sustainable environment.

 It's important to keep track of these components to ensure that the system is running fairly.
 The protocol holds the state for the following:
 - Token Balances